vzrus/YAF-and-MojoPortal-Add-Ons/README.txt

 The folder should be renamed to 'YAF' by default settings.
 Later you can change the folder name in .config.

 1.2.
-In folder FilesToMssqlServerToReplaceInYAFFiles196beta1 there are files which you should replace in YAF source code.
+In folder FilesToReplaceInYAFFiles there are files which you should replace in YAF source code.
 The folder YAF.Providers contains profile provider code tweaks and /YAF/install/mssql/providers contains sql scripts for it.
 You can use your custom profile provider - but it should not be bound to Membership provider or bound to MojoPortal Membership only.
 In this case you don't need the files.

 Now can compile and install it and make sure that it works with a test standalone installation.